-If you are using the 200% or 150% declining balance method in column (f), divide the declining balance rate (use 2.00 for 200 DB or 1.50 for 150 DB) by the number of years in the recovery period in column (d).
+- If you are using the 200% or 150% declining balance method in column (f), divide the declining balance rate (use 2.00 for 200 DB or 1.50 for 150 DB) by the number of years in the recovery period in column (d).
 For example, for property depreciated using the 200 DB method over a recovery period of 5 years, divide 2.00 by 5 for a rate of 40%.

-You must switch to the straight line rate in the first year that the straight line rate exceeds the declining balance rate.

-• If you are using the straight line method, divide 1.00 by the remaining number of years in the recovery period as of the beginning of the tax year (but not less than one).
-For example, if there are 61⁄2 years remaining in the recovery period as of the beginning of the year, divide 1.00 by 6.5 for a rate of 15.38%.

-Step 2.
-Multiply the percentage rate determined in Step 1 by the property's unrecovered basis (basis for depreciation (as defined in column (c)) reduced by all prior year's depreciation).
+You must switch to the straight line rate in the first year that the straight line rate exceeds the declining balance rate. - If you are using the straight line method, divide 1.00 by the remaining number of years in the recovery period as of the beginning of the tax year (but not less than one).
+For example, if there are 61⁄2 years remaining in the recovery period as of the beginning of the year, divide 1.00 by 6.5 for a rate of 15.38%. - Step 2.
+Multiply the percentage rate determined in Step 1 by the property's unrecovered basis (basis for depreciation (as defined in column (c)) reduced by all prior years' depreciation). - Step 3.

-Step 3.
 For property placed in service or disposed of during the current tax year, multiply the result from Step 2 by the applicable decimal amount from the tables below (based on the convention shown in column (e)).

+Half-year (HY) convention

+Mid-quarter (MQ) convention

-Half-year (HY) conventi on 0.5 Mid-quarter (MQ) conve ention Placed in service (or disposed of) during the: Placed in service Disposed of 1st quarter 2nd quarter 3rd quarter 0.875 0.625 0.375 0.125 0.375 0.625
+Placed in service (or disposed of) during the: Placed in service Dispo osed

+1st quarter .....